wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 *What I did not understand in the above figure is the placement of begin and commit timestamp.
 Conceptually they belong to the executing transaction, which should be part of the processor's private context.
 In the figure it is drawn in the uncore part of the procssor, implying the begin and end timestamp are shared across processors.*

+As virtual memory uses TLB to accelerate translation, the MVM can also have a corresponding lookaside buffer that's checked with L2 search in parallel.